OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 .. _vcenterc_image:

 When an image is created using the import tool, the VCENTER_IMPORTED attribute is set to YES automatically.
-This attribute prevents OpenNebula to delete the file from the vCenter datastore when the image is deleted from OpenNebula, so it can be used to prevent a virtual hard disk to be removed accidentally from a vCenter template.
+This attribute prevents OpenNebula from deleting the file from the vCenter datastore when the image is deleted from OpenNebula, so it can be used to prevent a virtual hard disk being removed accidentally from a vCenter template.
 This default behavior can be changed in ``/var/lib/one/etc/remotes/vmm/vcenter/vcenterc`` by setting DELETE_IMAGES to Yes.

 .. _vcenter_migrate:

 Migrate vCenter Virtual Machines with OpenNebula
 ------------------------------------------------

-vCenter Driver allows migration of VMs between different vCenter clusters (ie, OpenNebula hosts) and/or different datastores.
-Depending on the type of migration (cold, the VM is powered off, or saved; or live, the VM is migrated while running), or the target (cluster and/or datastore), several requirements needs to be met in order to migrate the machine.
+vCenter driver allows migration of VMs between different vCenter clusters (i.e., OpenNebula hosts) and/or different datastores.
+Depending on the type of migration (cold, when the VM is powered off or is saved; or live, when the VM is migrated while running), and the target (cluster and/or datastore), several requirements need to be met in order to migrate the machine.

 Migrating a VM Between vCenter Clusters (OpenNebula Hosts)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~